 When a baby is born too early, there can be significant medical complications for the infant.
 Some complications can last a lifetime, causing parents to be emotionally and financially burdened for a long period of time.
 Situations like this are only made worse when the preterm labor and delivery could have and should have been prevented.
-Too often, medical malpractice is to blame for premature births and the complications associated with them.
+Too often, medical malpractice is to blame for premature births and their associated complications.

 Labor that begins anytime before the 37th week of pregnancy is considered preterm.
 It includes one or more of the following:

 There are many factors that may contribute to a pregnant woman going into preterm labor, even though the exact causes are often unknown.
 Some of the factors that lead to preterm labor are:

 The biggest concern with preterm labor is, of course, premature birth.
 Babies born before week 37 of gestation have increased risks of complications.
 Babies born early are often very small, with low birthweights.
 They may need assistance breathing, regulating their body temperature, eating, and fighting infection.
 Babies who are born very early (before 28 weeks) are even more vulnerable.
 They may have underdeveloped organs and may not be ready to live outside the womb.

 Some of the other complications that may result from preterm birth are:

 Many of the problems that premature babies suffer from are long-term.
 The severity of a preterm baby’s complications is usually related to how early they were born.

 The practice of medicine has advanced significantly in the last several decades.
 That means that many babies born prematurely survive even though they were very small and vulnerable.
 That said, the prevention of preterm labor and delivery is the best way to ensure healthy babies.